KomodoPlatform/NotaryNodes/season4/candidates/pungocloud/Readme.md

 # REWARD PROGRAM 2020

-* All voters will receive an Airdrop of 1.5M **PUNGO token** as rewards to their voting wallets
+* All voters will receive an Airdrop of 1.5M **PUNGO token** as rewards to their voting wallets (we suggest to keep them safe, in a cold wallet)

 * PGT holders will receive very especial advantages if Pungo products proof successfull